 Where is the best market for an International technology IPO?

 Venture capital partners need this advice for their emerging companies.

-Key criteria of this specific IPO as a basis for further detailed analysis includes: The customers are large, international companies operating in Europe, USA and other regions.
+Key criteria of this specific IPO as a basis for further detailed analysis include: The customers are large, international companies operating in Europe, the USA, and other regions.
 The resources and the processing plant are in China.
 The technology is from New Zealand.
 Specialists in other countries are part of the success.

 We recommended Singapore as the best market for this IPO.
 We give thanks to our international network for assisting me in this detailed analysis.
 We found the required local sponsor and other relationships to progress to a successful IPO.
 Fortunately, the local sponsor had investors who would finance the expansion for the scale to present an attractive IPO to investors.